cosmos/cosmos/README.md

 high-performance, consistent, secure
 [PBFT-like](http://tendermint.com/blog/tendermint-vs-pbft/) consensus engine,
 where strict fork-accountability guarantees hold over the behaviour of malicious actors.
-The GnuClear hub, also known as Gnucleus, is a simple multi-asset proof-of-stake cryptocurrency with a simple governance mechanism enabling the network to adapt and upgrade.
+The GnuClear hub, also known as Gnugleus, is a simple multi-asset proof-of-stake cryptocurrency with a simple governance mechanism enabling the network to adapt and upgrade.
 The hub and shards of the GnuClear network communicate with each other via an inter-blockchain communication (IBC) protocol